HeySarahRay/neighborhood-map-test-copy/README.md

 ### Thank you for checking out my project!

-This project would not have been possible if not for the help of some wonderful people: Drunkenkismet, Daphne, Mayguen and Xavier.
+This project would not have been possible if not for the help of some wonderful people: Drunkenkismet, Daphne, Fatemeh, Mayguen and Xavier.
 I thank you all for your dedication towards helping others and teaching as you go.